Alcohol & Drugs Treatment

-Clayton Lee is a Licensed Chemical Dependency Counselor (LCDC) in the State of Texas, and is also certified in key areas where individuals recovering from addiction need special attention, such as Stress Reduction, Anger Counseling, Anger Management Therapists, Meditation Instruction, Grief Counseling, and Co-Occurring Disorders.
+Clayton Lee is a Licensed Chemical Dependency Counselor (LCDC) in the State of Texas, and is also certified in key areas where individuals recovering from addiction need special attention, such as Stress Reduction, Anger Counseling, Meditation Instruction, Grief Counseling, and effectively dealing with and managing Co-Occurring Disorders.

 How much do you know about how alcohol (and/or drugs) affects your brain, body and organs?

 Do you really know how your spouse, family, friends and co-workers see you when you drink (and/or use drugs)?

 During sessions, clients learn new tools to raise their awareness of themselves, their addiction(s), and others, to help them become the people they truly want to be.

 Hypnosis, guided meditation, and music are also used to help move clients to making a personal decision and declaration to abandon alcohol and drugs as ‘problem solvers’, to live and accept their life free of mind altering substances.

 Clayton Lee has been active in personal recovery for well over three decades, thoroughly understands the disease of addiction – from clinical and personal perspectives, and how addictions create many diverse roadblocks & challenges for individuals, families, couples, and employers.